All Episodes

 I mean, it's time after time after time with this woman, and she's not subtle about it.

-By the way, you took a lot of heat years ago for having lunch with Al Sharpton.
+Anyway, by the way, you took a lot of heat years ago for having lunch with Al Sharpton.

-I had I took a lot of heat for debating Al Sharpton.
+I took a lot of heat for debating Al Sharpton.

-I tried to forge Detente with that guy, but he's a grifter.
+I tried to forge détente with that guy, but he's a grifter.

 I never made that public.